 Below is another performance comparison using the PassMark CPU Mark benchmark test.
 Testing so far shows that the $199 base Ryzen 5 3600 (a six-core CPU) has nearly tied Intel's flagship $499 Core i9-9900K CPU, an 8-core CPU.
 Meanwhile the $329 Ryzen 7 3700X (an 8-core CPU) is beating the Intel Core i9-9900K by 20%, and the Ryzen 9 3900x (a 12-core CPU) is beating the Intel Core i9-9900K by a shocking 59%!

 Above: AMD's new Ryzen 9 3900X CPU is beating Intel's flagship Core i9-9900K desktop CPU by 60%!

-Digital Tigers is pleased to feature 3rd Generation AMD Ryzen processors in the new Stratosphere Express R4 workstation, which supports up to five monitors with fast performance at a terrific price.
+Digital Tigers is pleased to feature 3rd Generation AMD Ryzen processors in the new Stratosphere Express R4 workstation, which supports up to four monitors with fast performance at a terrific price.
 If you're someone who hates to choose between performance and value, why not choose both?

 See the primer that follows to learn more about key terms such as CPU cores, threads, multithreading, clock speed and Turbo Core.

 You may configure Stratosphere Express R4 with any of the CPUs below:

 - 6 cores processing 12 simultaneous threads